-Use 3 Tiered Pricing to Sell Your Coaching Packages With Ease
+3 Tiered Pricing to Sell Coaching Easily – with Examples

 How you can make it easy for your clients to say yes, for your prospective clients to see the value in the offers that you have, whether you’re selling products or courses or coaching or retreats or workshops.